osl-incubator/scicookie/docs/guide.md

 conduct.
 In SciCookie you can find and choose between three adaptations of well-known codes of conduct accepted by a large part of the
-community: *A Code of Conduct for Open Source Communities by Contributors Covenant*,*The Citizen Code of Conduct*, and the Adapted NumFOCUS Code of Conduct.
+community: *A Code of Conduct for Open Source Communities by Contributors Covenant*,*The Citizen Code of Conduct*,and an adapted version of the NumFOCUS and Python Codes of Conduct.

 - **`contributor-covenant` option**: The Contributor Covenant aims to create a safe and inclusive environment for all contributors to open source projects.
 By